UoB-COMSM0166/2025-group-28/README.md

 Kanban was the backbone of our task management system.
 Every task had a clear place whether it was in the backlog, in progress, in testing or already merged.
 It gave us visibility into what was happening at any given time, assuring ourselves nothing was missed or forgotten.

 Collaboration was nested into our development workflow.
-Pair programming was a technique we used regularly- sharing knowledge, catching bugs early, and just generally improving code quality.
+Pair programming was a technique we used regularly - sharing knowledge, catching bugs early, and just generally improving code quality.
 Pull requests were an essential part of this process.
 Thanks to this, we didn’t simply merge code but also gave everyone a chance to review and suggest improvements before anything hit the main branch.

 Our commit messages remained very detailed to tell the story of our work.
 Through this, we facilitated understanding as to what was done and why.
 This was beneficial whenever someone needed to revisit the logs or debug an error.